-Certain statements in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q are forward looking, including certain statements set forth under the headings "Recent Pending Joint Venture," "Liquidity and Capital Resources" and "Outlook."
+Certain statements in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q are forward looking, including certain statements set forth under the headings "General," "Statements of Operations," "Recent Joint Venture and Acquisition," "Liquidity and Capital Resources," "Commitments and Off-Balance Sheet Arrangements" and "Outlook."
 Forward looking statements reflect assumptions, expectations, projections, intentions or beliefs about future events.
-These statements, which may relate to such matters as financing the Laverda joint venture, industry demand conditions, earnings per share, net sales and income, cash flow from operations, spending on strategic initiatives, interest costs, future capital expenditures, working capital needs and currency translation, are "forward-looking statements" within the meaning of the federal securities laws.
+These statements, which may relate to such matters as industry demand conditions, earnings per share, net sales and income, cash flow from operations, spending on strategic initiatives, interest costs, future capital expenditures, working capital needs and currency translation, are "forward-looking statements" within the meaning of the federal securities laws.
 These statements do not relate strictly to historical or current facts, and you can identify certain of these statements, but not necessarily all, by the use of the words "anticipate," "assumed," "indicate," "estimate," "believe," "predict," "forecast," "rely," "expect," "continue," "grow" and other words of similar meaning.
 Although we believe that the expectations and assumptions reflected in these statements are reasonable in view of the information currently available to us, there can be no assurance that these expectations will prove to be correct.
 These forward-looking statements involve a number of risks and uncertainties, and actual results may differ materially from the results discussed in or implied by the forward-looking statements.
-The following are among the important factors that could cause actual results to differ materially from the forwardlooking statements:
+The following are among the important factors that could cause actual results to differ materially from the forward-looking statements: